thibaudclement/cs269i/docs/lecture-1.md

 **Fairness/equity issues with Serial Dictatorship:** Fairness depends on sorting order.
 Seniority or randomness provide fairness ex-ante but not necessarily ex-post.

-**Is there any other flaws in Serial Dictatorship?** A dictator's seemingly insignificant decision may have huge impact on other agents.
-For instance, by the time my turn arrive, only my 9th and 10th choices are available.
+**Is there any other flaws in Serial Dictatorship?** A dictator's seemingly insignificant decision may have a huge impact on other agents.
+For instance, by the time my turn arrive, assume that only my 9th and 10th choices are available.
 Since I am almost indifferent between them, I break ties and take my 9th choice.
 However, it is possible that my 9th choice was in fact someone else's top choice and they _really_ wanted it.
 This may be even worse if their 2nd-10th choices happen to be already taken.

 ## Recap

 <div class="summary" markdown="1">

-- **Definition: Mechanism.** A mechanism meaning soliciting inputs, running an algorithm, and taking actions.
+- **Definition: Mechanism.** A mechanism means soliciting inputs, running an algorithm, and taking actions.
 - **Definition: Strategyproof/truthful.** A mechanism is strategyproof/truthful is misreporting preferences can never make a participant better off.
-- **Defintion: Pareto-optimal.** An assignment \( A \) is Pareto-optimal if for any other assignment \( B \), there is a participan that (strictly) prefers \( A \) over \( B \).
+- **Defintion: Pareto-optimal.** An assignment \( A \) is Pareto-optimal if for any other assignment \( B \), there is a participant that (strictly) prefers \( A \) over \( B \).
 </div>